lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/01-Content-migration/README.md

 - Fork our [middleman boilerplate](https://github.com/lewagon/middleman-boilerplate).
 - Then rename your Github repo in the settings (since `middleman-boilerplate` is not a very glam name).
 - Finally clone this renamed repo locally on your computer.
-Be carefull, don't clone it in **`fullstack-challenges`**.
+Be careful, don't clone it in **`fullstack-challenges`**.
 It's a new separated project with its own versionning.
 Clone it in `code/your_user_name/` at the same level as `fullstack-challenges` and `dotfiles`.

 ```
 $ cd ~/code/username